systematic-magic/AgingPubMed/research_papers_html.rst

 		:wtonbl:`Introduction` - mandatory - [title case, in white on blue background]

-		:wtonbl:`Results` - mandatory (alternatively can be :wtonbl:`Results and Discussion`) - [title case, in white on blue background]
+		:wtonbl:`Results` - mandatory - (alternatively can be :wtonbl:`Results and Discussion`) - [title case, in white on blue background]

-		:wtonbl:`Discussion` - mandatory (alternatively can be :wtonbl:`Discussion and Conclusion` or :wtonbl:`Discussion and Conclusions`) - [title case, in white on blue background]
+		:wtonbl:`Discussion` - mandatory - (alternatively can be :wtonbl:`Discussion and Conclusions` or :wtonbl:`Discussion and Conclusion`) - [title case, in white on blue background]

 		:wtonbl:`Conclusions` or :wtonbl:`Conclusion` - optional - [title case, in white on blue background]

-		:wtonbl:`Materials and Methods` - mandatory (alternatively can be :wtonbl:`Methods` or :wtonbl:`Patients and Methods`) - [title case, in white on blue background]
+		:wtonbl:`Materials and Methods` - mandatory - (alternatively can be :wtonbl:`Methods` or :wtonbl:`Patients and Methods`) - [title case, in white on blue background]

-		:headr2:`Ethics statement` - optional (if present, it should only appear as a subheader in MATERIALS AND METHODS section) [sentence case, in black)
+		:headr2:`Ethics statement` - optional - (if present, it should only appear as a subheader in :wtonbl:`MATERIALS AND METHODS` section) [sentence case, in black)

 		:wtonbl:`Supplementary Materials` - optional - [title case, in white on blue background]